yannaingk68-star/ICT105-TechTitans-MVP/docs/weekly-logbook.md

 2. Evaluate the three proposed IT venture ideas.
 3. Select one venture idea for further validation and development.
 4. Begin collecting evidence through surveys, interviews, or market research.

+## Lab 02: IT Opportunity Scanning
+### What We Completed
+1.
+2.
+3.
+### Selected Opportunity
+Write the selected project title.
+### Why We Selected It
+Explain the decision using NUF scoring.
+### What We Rejected
+Mention at least one idea that was rejected and explain why.
+### What We Learned
+1.
+2.
+3.
+### Evidence of Work
+- Opportunity scan file:
+- NUF scoring file:
+- Selected opportunity file:
+- GitHub issue screenshot:
+- Commit link:
+### Plan for Lab 03
+Write how the team will conduct customer problem discovery.